kahache/video_packaging_platform/README.md

 ·Test Player from private Video services such as [Bitmovin](https://bitmovin.com/demos/drm), info [here](https://bitmovin.com/docs/player/tutorials/how-to-play-mpeg-cenc-clearkey-content)
 [Wowza](https://www.wowza.com/testplayers)
 And so on.
+You can check almost any company you'll find in Pavilion number 14 @ IBC each year.
 Or for example it seems there are some players online:
 Shaka Player
 [JW Player](https://www.jwplayer.com/developers/stream-tester/)